rizqimtiaz/BioChain/README.md

-`IPNFTRegistry` (Solidity ^0.8.24) is intentionally self-contained — it implements minimal ERC-1155, Ownable, and ReentrancyGuard primitives inline so Key methods:
+`IPNFTRegistry` (Solidity ^0.8.24) is intentionally self-contained — it implements minimal ERC-1155, Ownable, and ReentrancyGuard primitives inline so the entire surface can be reviewed in a single file.

+Key methods:

 | Method | Caller | Purpose |